-The New Zealand Resuscitation Council trains CORE Instructors to provide CORE training to health professionals.
+The New Zealand Resuscitation Council trains CORE Advanced Instructors to provide CORE training to health professionals.

 The CORE Advanced Instructor Course is a two-day course offered at CORE Advanced only.
 CORE Advanced instructors are also able to instruct CORE Immediate and CORE Skills.

 Candidates are required to demonstrate satisfactory acquisition of theoretical knowledge and performance of simulated practical skills.
 The course is facilitated by a period of self-directed learning, attendance at a course of practical skill development and formal assessment.
 The course also involves instruction and assessment of teaching of skill stations and scenarios.

 The process for nomination onto a CORE Advanced Instructor Course is as follows.
 Course bookings are accepted only when this process has been completed.

 The CORE Advanced Instructor Course is held at Waikato Clinical Skills and Simulation Centre, Peter Rothwell Academic Centre, Waikato Hospital, Hamilton.
 See map.

 Two days, from 8.00am until 5.00pm.
 All candidates must attend both days.

 18 - 19 September 2021 (a waiting list is operating for this course)